Sanoj-S-Vijendra/Sanoj-S-Vijendra/README.md

-- 👋 Hi, I’m Sanoj S Vijendra
+- 👋 Hi, I’m Sanoj S Vijendra.
-- 👀 I’m interested in sleeping.
+- 👀 I’m interested in coding, AI-ML, maths, gaming and sleeping.😜
 - 🌱 I’m currently pursuing B. Tech. degree in CSE from IITB.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate in field of AI-ML, logics (and exploring further interests).
 - 📫 How to reach me ... email: sanojsvijendra@gmail.com.
 I may not resopnd to emails instantly (sometimes even for years).
-I am very busy in breathing out CO2 for plants and sleeping.
+I am very busy in breathing out CO2 for plants and sleeping.😊

 <!---
 Sanoj-S-Vijendra/Sanoj-S-Vijendra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.